 “It’s the best car in the world!”

-A merchant’s comments that are obviously an opinion or exaggeration do not create a warranty or guarantee.
-Obviously exaggerated claims are not generally taken seriously by courts and are treated as ‘puffery’.
+A merchant’s comments that are an opinion or exaggeration do not create a warranty or guarantee.
+Exaggerated claims are not generally taken seriously by courts and are treated as ‘puffery’.

 What is Puffery?

-Puffery is defined by the Federal Trade Commission as exaggerations about a product or service, “made for the purpose of attracting buyers.”
+Puffery is defined by the Federal Trade Commission as exaggerations about a product or service, “made to attract buyers.”
 Puffery is legal as long as the statements are not fraudulent.